Garrett mayor reports on city’s progress

 The year concluded with the annual holiday festival, a brainchild of the DeKalb County Horsemen’s Association.
 Over the years, the park authority has added events during the festival day including Santa shopping downtown, a chili cook-off, visiting the mayor at City Hall, the Garrett Museum of Art, listening to the show choir and the community band downtown.
 Santa also watches the lighting of the boulevard lights and city’s Christmas tree, then anchors the parade.
 After the parade, a free movie with popcorn and pop donated by private individuals is offered at The Silver Screen Cinema.

 “Bruce Babbitt opens his theater for this event to finish off the night and set us up in good shape for the holiday season,” the mayor said.
-“Thank you, Bruce, and your projectionist and staff for doing this for us all.
-This is why small communities are great to live in, especially Garrett.”
+“So, thank you, Bruce, and your projectionist and staff for doing this for us all.
+This is why small communities are great to live in, especially Garrett!”

-Fiandt offered a wish list for the coming year, including adding more business and building owners taking advantage of the matching facade grants to update the fronts of buildings.
-A matching grant up to $10,000 is available.
+Fiandt offered a wish list for the coming year, including adding more business /building owners taking advantage of the matching facade grants to update the fronts of buildings, a matching grant up to $10,000 dollars.

 Plans include upgrades to the city parks, including some new “toys” for the city pool.